VIP Benefits for Team Leaders and Students

 Benefits for Faculty and other Team Leaders

-Faculty and Team Leaders enjoy several benefits from participating in VIPs.
+Faculty and Team Leaders enjoy many benefits from participating in VIPs.

-- VIP has an already-created pipeline to connect interested students to VIP projects.
+- VIP at U of A has an already-created pipeline to connect interested students to VIP projects.

 - Team Leaders receive guidance from experienced VIP team leaders on best practices for setting up team-based research projects.